New Archbishop of Canterbury Announced

 Welcome to Lindisfarne

-Lindisfarne College of Theology is a Church of England training college in England’s glorious North East.
+Lindisfarne College of Theology (LCT) is a Church of England training college in England’s glorious North East.
 We prepare people for ministries of various kinds, across all Christian churches.

 We take our name from the Holy Island of Lindisfarne, with its rich history of Christian spirituality – but we are not based on the island itself.
 We work across Durham and Newcastle Dioceses.
 Weekly teaching is in the Church of England centres just outside Durham (Cuthbert House) and in North Shields (Church House).
+LCT is a learning community for the Church in the North East.

 If you are preparing for official ministry in the Church of England, then in dialogue with your Diocese we can help you.
 Our students train for a range of ministries: